Waujito/youtubeUnblock/README.md

 - `--udp-fake-len=<size of udp fake>` Size of udp fake payload (typically payload is zeroes).
 Defaults to 64.

 - `--udp-dport-filter=<5,6,200-500>` Filter the UDP destination ports.
 Defaults to no ports.
 Specifie the ports you want to be handled by youtubeUnblock.
+Please note, it may conflict with `--quic-drop` since `--quic-drop` setts `--udp-mode` to drop globally.
+So, make sure to handle it in a different config section.

+- `--udp-stun-filter` Filter all the UDP STUN request packets.
+Very useful for voice chats.
+Please note, it may conflict with `--quic-drop` since `--quic-drop` setts `--udp-mode` to drop globally.
+So, make sure to handle it in a different config section.

 - `--udp-faking-strategy={checksum|ttl|none}` Faking strategy for udp. `checksum` will fake UDP checksum, `ttl` won't fake but will make UDP content relatively small, `none` is no faking.
 Defaults to none.

 - `--udp-filter-quic={disabled|all|parse}` Enables QUIC filtering for UDP handler.
 If disabled, quic won't be processed, if all, all quic initial packets will be handled. `parse` will decrypt and parse QUIC initial message and match it with `--sni-domains`.
 Defaults to disabled.

 - `--quic-drop` Drop all QUIC packets which goes to youtubeUnblock.
 Won't affect any other UDP packets.
 Just an alias for `--udp-filter-quic=all --udp-mode=drop`.
+Please note, because of `--udp-mode=drop` it may conflict with other filter options.
+Make sure to use multiple sections.

 - `--no-dport-filter` By default, youtubeUnblock will filter for TLS and QUIC 443.
 If you want to disable it, pass this flag. (this does not affect `--udp-dport-filter`)